Planning a Learning Episode

 The teacher then moves to the next variation: Subtracting proper fractions with different denominators.

 The teacher again atomises, looking for any new atoms to teach, and any atoms from the previous procedure that need reassessing.
-This follows another I Do, We Do, Consolidation.
+Then follows another I Do, We Do, Consolidation.

 And so it continues, with each block dealing with a different variation of the procedures: